renpy/renpy/sphinx/source/python.rst

     Python block terminates.

-    This allows Python to use temporary variables that can't be saved—but it means that the store needs to be accessed as fields on the store object, rather than directly.
+    This allows Python to use temporary variables that can't be saved – but it means that the store needs to be accessed as fields on the store object, rather than directly.

 ``in``